yaxarat/SES-Android-Workshop/instructions/step-by-step/6 - Summary Code/README.md

 These should be familiar to you since we used the exact same thing for the `LoginViewModel`.

-Now add the function to update/change our state once we receive the result from our `FragmentResultListener`.
+Now add the function to update/change our state once we receive the actual results from our api call.

 ```kotlin
 fun updateAccountInfo(